 Sample MMI Ethical Interview Questions and Answers for Medical School:

 “Tell me about a time you disagreed with a superior.
 Discuss the disagreement and how you approached it.”

-- This question aims to elicit your ability to address conflict in a professional manner.
-Are you the type of person who will bring up disagreeing points publically or privately?
+- This sample question aims to elicit your ability to address conflict in a professional manner.
+Are you the type of person who will bring up disagreeing points publicly or privately?
 Immediately, or after the fact?
 When answering these prompts, consider the stakeholders to the disagreement, and consider different points of view to demonstrate that you’ve thought through the disagreement on both sides.

 “Many states are starting to legalize marijuana for medical and/or recreational purposes.
 What are your thoughts on this?”

 - It would be helpful to brush up on your own state’s views towards medical marijuana and/or recreational drug use.
 On this particular issue, key stakeholders include patients, teenagers, government entities, and taxpayers.
 Think like a healthcare policy maker who has to weigh all sides of the debate and think about various perspectives.
 Medical points to address include the potential alleviating effects of marijuana on pain management vs. the harmful effects on developing brains.
 As with other ethical dilemmas, there is no clear cut right answer to this, but you should integrate medical ethics principles, current events, and stakeholder analysis to reach an informed decision.
 Communication skills are important for excellent responses: make sure to convey to your MMI interviewer all the pros and cons you have weighed as well as the various stakeholders in this policy question.